AntaresMugisho/PyBladeDocs/docs/5-prelude.md

 Each PyBlade template is compiled into HTML code and cached to ensure optimal performance, meaning PyBlade adds virtually no overhead to your application.

-PyBlade templates use the `.pyblade` file extension and are typically stored within the `templates` directory of your app.
+PyBlade templates use the `.html` file extension and are typically stored within the `templates` directory of your app.

 In Django or Flask applications, PyBlade views can be rendered directly within views or controllers, keeping data handling and template rendering clean and straightforward.